syritchenkom/online-store/README.md

 The project is organized into two main parts:

 *   `online-store-frontend/`: Contains the React frontend application.
-*   `online-store-backend/` (or similar, please adjust if your backend has a different directory name): Contains the Node.js backend API.
+*   `online-store-backend/` : Contains the Node.js backend API.

 ## Frontend (online-store-frontend)